PascalCoinFoundation/PascalCoin.org/readme.md

 php artisan pascal:dumpcmc
 ```

-Setup a cron, this will periodically pull coinmarketcap data.
+Setup a cron.
+This will periodically pull coinmarketcap data, maybe other stuff later on.
 Scheduling is done within the application.

 ```